 Melting faces?
 Yikes!
 Sounds like a horror movie.

 Actually, colonial American women wore little or no makeup.
 European visitors noticed this and commented on it when they came to America, since wearing makeup was common among upper-class ladies where they came from.
 If a woman had wanted to wear makeup, she would have had to make it herself.
 There was no product to purchase in a store.
 Recipes for skin care treatment can be found in household management books of the period, but these were intended to be applied and washed off.
-None of these concoctions includes wax.
+Occasionally wax appears in these as a thickener.

 Here’s a typical recipe for a skin care treatment (not makeup).
 It came from a book called Delight for Ladies by Sir Hugh Platt, published in 1644.
 No wax among the ingredients, but it sure sounds edible!